 Robert Kourik Drip Irrigation: For Every Landscape and All Climates

-Green Building Advisor Great research tool, but watch out — information overload!
-A lot of great information, and the Q and A section of the site proved to be invaluable, both during the design phase and even during the build when questions or problems would arise.
+Green Building Advisor Great research tool.
+A lot of great information, and the Q&A section of the site proved to be invaluable, both during the design phase and even during the build when questions or problems would arise.

 Building Science Corporation Fantastic research tool when designing a Passive House or a Pretty Good House.